A Foodcentric Life

 A center cut beef tenderloin plus olive oil, salt, pepper and granulated garlic for seasoning.

-Beef: Preferably buy a center cut beef tenderloin.
-It's called the Chateaubriand and it is the best.
-Also, a center cut is more even in thickness from end to end, so it roasts more evenly.
+• Beef: Chateaubriand is the center cut of a beef tenderloin, the same muscle piece as a filet (the filet is the single individual piece).
+This center cut is even in thickness from end to end, so it roasts evenly.

 Recipe Instructions